qad3n/Qube-Loader/README.md

-# CWAML - Cube World Alpha Mod Loader
+# Cube World Alpha Mod Loader (CWAML)

 CWAML is a mod loader for the 2013 alpha build of Cube World.
-It is an injectable 32-bit DLL that hooks the game, loads your mods from a `mods/` folder, and hands each one a versioned C/C++ API for reading live game state, listening for events, and intercepting game functions.
-The goal is simple: mods stay tiny and the loader does the heavy lifting, so you never touch a memory offset or a raw pointer to write one.
+Inject the 32-bit DLL, drop your mods into a `mods/` folder, and each one gets a clean C/C++ API instead of raw memory.

+With that API a mod can:

+- **read** live game state (player, world, entities, items, camera, ...)
+- **listen** for events (level up, took damage, entity spawned, ...)
+- **intercept** game functions to change, cancel, or override them
+- use **loader services**: config, save data, a manifest with dependencies, inter-mod messaging, localization, and asset overrides

-The loader also runs a color-coded logger, captures the game's own debug output, and installs a crash handler, so development is workable even without a debugger attached.
+The loader also runs a color-coded logger, captures the game's own debug output, and installs a crash handler, so you can develop without a debugger attached.

 ## Status and expectations (read this first)

-This is an early proof of concept and a free-time hobby project.
-I am not a professional; this is something I build for fun and for the alpha community, so please set expectations accordingly:
+This is an early proof of concept and a free-time hobby project, built for fun and for the alpha community.
+Set expectations accordingly:

 - Documentation is limited.
 This README plus the header comments in `modloader/sdk/` are the current reference.
 Beyond that, read the source.
 Proper docs will come later.